distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 To simplify deployment of our software onto actual nodes we have taken the following steps:

 - All deployment specific variables such as keys, certificates, database addresses, etc. go into `.env` environment variable files.
-- We have created an `Ansible` playbook in the `/deploy` directory for automatically distributing our node software binary to a set servers.
+- We have created an `Ansible` (automation tool that configures machiness via SSH) playbook in the `/deploy` directory for automatically distributing our node software binary to a set servers.

 #### 4.7.3.
-Scripting

-We have created various small `.sh` shell files for interacting with our postgresql database, generating self-signed certificates, and running the node software.

-#### 4.7.4.
 Dependency Management

 For all `Go` related subsystems, we use "go modules", which produce a `go.mod` file with all required Go dependencies, by automatically scanning the source code.